raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property   |Description|
 |:----------|:----------|
-| headers? | Optional array of headers, documenting the possible headers that could be accepted.
-See section [Headers](#headers) for more information.
+| headers? | Optional array of [Headers](#headers), documenting the possible headers that could be accepted.
-| queryParameters? | Query parameters, used by the schema in order to authorize the request.
-Mutually exclusive with queryString.
-See section [Query Strings and Query Parameters](#query-strings-and-query-parameters) for more information.
+| queryParameters? | Query parameters, used by the schema to authorize the request.
+Mutually exclusive with [queryString](#query-strings-and-query-parameters).
-| queryString? | Specifies the query string, used by the schema in order to authorize the request.
-Mutually exclusive with queryParameters.
-See section [Query Strings and Query Parameters](#query-strings-and-query-parameters) for more information.
+| queryString? | The query string used by the schema to authorize the request.
+Mutually exclusive with [queryParameters](#query-strings-and-query-parameters).
-| responses? | Optional array of responses, describing the possible responses that could be sent.
-See section [Responses](#responses) for more information.
+| responses? | An optional array of [responses](#responses), representing the possible responses that could be sent.
-| (&lt;annotationName&gt;)? | Annotations to be applied to this security scheme part.
-Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
-See section [Annotations](#annotations) for more information.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this part of the security scheme.
+An annotation is a property having a key that begins with "(" and ends with ")".
+The text enclosed in parentheses is the annotation name.

 #### Settings

-The settings attribute MAY be used to provide security scheme specific information.
-The required attributes vary depending on the type of security scheme is being declared.
+The settings attribute MAY be used to provide security scheme-specific information.
+The required attributes vary depending on which type of security scheme is declared.

-It describes the minimum set of properties which any processing application MUST provide and validate if it chooses to implement the security scheme.
-Processing applications MAY choose to recognize other properties for things such as token lifetime, preferred cryptographic algorithms, and more.
+The settings attribute describes the minimum set of properties that any processing application MUST provide and validate if it chooses to implement the security scheme.
+Processing applications MAY choose to recognize other properties for token lifetime, preferred cryptographic algorithms, and other things.

 ##### OAuth 1.0

-Security schemes of this type have specific settings object:
+Security schemes of this type have the following properties:

 |Property |Description |
 |:--------|:------------|